Gout, The Disease of Kings

 Gout, The Disease of Kings?

-Gout is a type of arthritis which is caused by excessive levels of uric acid in your bloodstream.
+Gout is a type of arthritis that is caused by excessive levels of uric acid in your bloodstream.
 The excessive uric acid levels in your blood lead to uric acid crystals being deposited in the articular cartilage of your joints, tendons, and surrounding tissues.
 Typical symptoms include swelling, redness, warmth, burning pain, and stiffness in the affected joint.
 Most commonly, gout affects the ‘big toe,’ but it can also affect other joints.
 Untreated, gout can lead to joint damage.

 Natural Remedies for Gout?